bbarres/Realtime/README.md

 ## Supplementary Data sets (/data/dataSup)
 In this section, you will find the list of the supplementary data sets used in this study.
 The data file can be found in the "dataSup" subfolder.
-There are 4 supplementary data set linked to this study.
+There are 4 supplementary data sets linked to this study.

 - **Data_S1.txt:** this file lists the flanking sequences of the 819 SNP used in the study.
 These sequences were used to map the SNP markers on the *Q. robur* genome.
 This is a fasta file format.
-- **Data_S1.txt:**
+- **Ind_Geno_Qual.txt:** dataset providing quality statistics on genotyping results for genotyped individuals.
+These data are used to produce Figure S4
+- **SNP_Ind_coord_FDT.txt** and **SNP_Stat_Tab_T.txt:** two datasets that are the output of the clustering permformed using the genotyping module of the BeadStudio/GenomeStudio package (Illumina, San Diego, CA, USA).
+This datasets are used to produce Figures S5 and S6 and can be used to produce the polar plot for all SNPs markers.

 ## Citation